RobTillaart/MCP_POT/README.md

 ## About SPI Speed

-SPI code is based upon my MCP_ADC library.
+The SPI code is based upon my MCP_ADC library.

 The default SPI speed is reduced to 1 MHz.
 This is the value recommended in the datasheet for 2.7 Volt.